nmmmnu/HM4/README.md

       2) "4"
       3) "0"

-Notice how "steven" was increased first 2 times, then 2 more times.
+Notice how "steven" was increased first with 2, then with 2 more.

 The numbers 2048, 7 and 8 are the CMS configuration options: